osa-ora/local-llms-podman/README.md

 We choose distilled models (smaller parameter size) which is much more smaller and it already got the needed skills from the original LLM.

+---

 ### 2) Import the Model:

-From Podman ==> Models ==> Catalog , then go to imprt model and select the model you just downloaded (gguf file) and the model will be imported in Podman AI catalog.
+From Podman → Models → Catalog , then go to "Import Model" and select the model you just downloaded (gguf file) and the model will be imported in Podman AI catalog. (note: this is reference, you need to keep the model file in the same location).

 <img width="1206" alt="Screenshot 2025-02-04 at 11 59 11 AM" src="https://github.com/user-attachments/assets/12fef04e-8daa-4a5a-bf7d-e5fbd4a42b5e" />